MOstafaZaRiaa/2-Tier-App-via-Terraform/README.md

 ## Terraform Final Task ITI
 This repository contains the Terraform code to deploy infrastructure on AWS.
-It includes creating a VPC with two public and two private subnets, launching EC2 instances in the public and private subnets, and creating RDS and Elasticache instances.
+It includes creating a VPC with two public and two private subnets, launching EC2 instances in the public and private subnets.

-It includes creating network, Security, RDS, Elastic Cache modules , this is a way to organize, encapsulate, and reuse Terraform configurations, making it easier to manage complex infrastructure deployments

 ## AWS Architecture
 ![terraform final task ITI drawio](https://user-images.githubusercontent.com/47304558/233790912-c80943d8-6774-47d7-9f85-e578341f3cba.png)